See also our article on

 Thanks to "Speedy Jim" for the foregoing.
 He's a great source for VW electrical information.

 The headlight switch on VWs is used as a junction box for the main power supply.
 You could try pulling the thick red wires off the light switch one at a time (there should be three).
-The one tracking in from the left side of the car is the one from the alternator (comes through the floor of the luggage area just under the left side hood hinge as part of the wiring loom there).
-If removing that fixes it, the problem has to be in the alternator (that red wire brings all power to the front of the car - and then back to the engine ignition and rear lights).
+The one tracking in from the left side of the car (left is left side of car) is the one from the alternator (comes through the floor of the luggage area just under the left side hood hinge as part of the wiring loom there).
+If removing that fixes it, the problem has to be in the alternator (that red wire brings all power to the front of the car - and then via the ignition switch back to the engine ignition, and via the headlight switch to the rear lights).

 Still draining?
-Then put the first red wire back on remove the red wire which disappears down through a hole in the luggage area floor above the ignition switch - this one takes power to most of the operating circuits in the car which work with the ignition on (lights, ignition, wipers, backup lights etc).
+Then put that first red wire (coming from the rear of the car) back on, and remove the next red wire which disappears down through a hole in the luggage area floor above the ignition switch - this one takes power to most of the operating circuits in the car which work with the ignition on (ignition, wipers, backup lights etc).

 Still draining?
 Then put the second wire back and try the third wire, which leads off the switch to the fuse block.
-This supplies power to the non ignition switch circuits like the horn, interior lights and maybe radio.
+This supplies power to the non ignition switch circuits like the horn, lights, interior lights and maybe radio.
 If the radio is an after market job it may have it's own in-wire fuse behind the radio - pull that and check for current drain too.
+Please note that the normal VW ignition switch does NOT have an Accessory position like modern cars, so when a modern radio is wired in to the car, they usually have TWO connections to power - one is "always on" to hold the station setting memory, and the other is to actually power the radio.
+These radios continuously use a small amount of power to remember the radio station settings, and if the main power wire is connected to the "always on" wiring rather than the "ignition on" wiring, then you HAVE to remember to switch the radio off separately when you turn the igntion off - otherwise the radio will remain switched on and continue using additional power.

-Don't forget to pull the separate fuses for backup lights and rear window demister too.
+Don't forget to pull the separate fuses for backup lights and rear window demister (where fitted) too.
 This might help pin down the area if nothing else.

 Then remove one fuse at a time on the main fuse block and test check the multimeter - this might narrow it down further.
 If not, remove each light in the instrument cluster one at a time and repeat the test (the current drain might be through a light but not enough to make it glow).